xingyif/scalabridge/organize-a-workshop/sponsorship.md

-For people who are relatively new to the community and who are new to organizing bridge events, here are [a list of sponsors](#interested--sponsors), who are interested in sponsoring.
+For people who are relatively new to the community and who are new to organizing bridge events, here are [a list of sponsors](#rose-interested--sponsors), who are interested in sponsoring.
 Feel free to reach out to them for the workshop.

-## What to do when you find a sponsor?
+## :page_facing_up: What to do when you find a sponsor?

 **It is important to communicate and share your expectations with the company before moving on to the next steps.**